ojones/ethkan-demo/README.md

 # Personal Note

 [This](https://ojones.github.io/ethkan-firebase/) project was made to demostrate how to use Firebase as a temporary backend.
 This allows the frontend team to structure and store data on the fly.
-The backend can then use the frontend teams work to inform their production services.
+The backend team can then use Firebase data to inform their production services.